Desenrrollado/Powercord-uwuify-everything/README.md

 No really this I'd listen to this, and I don't take responsibility for what you're going to unleash...

 Side note: this is based off an old plugin a newer one exits and I'm sure you could do similar with https://github.com/powercord-community/owoifier
-If any of the author(s) of the original plugin wants me to take this down I will.
+If any of the author(s) of the original plugin(s) wants me to take this down I will.